Teaching DE Course, PTR, Intellectual Property and Other Issues

 - How does the quality of learning in online courses compare to learning in face-to-face courses?

-- When are DE courses usually offered?
+- When are online courses usually offered?

-The initial course development is the most time-consuming part of the DE process.
+The initial course development is the most time-consuming part of the online education process.
 Once the course is developed, depending on your instructional design, the actual teaching is similar to face-to-face (F2F) instruction.
 Instead of in-class time (which is covered by your prepared course modules), you spend time communicating with your students either one-on-one, in groups, or en masse via chats, discussion forums, and course announcements.
 In some cases, grading electronically can be more time-consuming than marking up a print copy of homework; however, assignments can be designed for electronic grading, using software that allows an instructor to insert comments in homework via audio (student hears your voice giving feedback) or by inserting "sticky notes" with your comments on an assignment.

-Faculty may experience the same flexibility in teaching that students experience in learning through distance education: opportunities for interaction at various times of day, and from non-traditional settings.
+Faculty may experience the same flexibility in teaching that students experience in learning through online education: opportunities for interaction at various times of day, and from non-traditional settings.
 Teaching online takes advantage of new strategies and current technology, which are appealing to many of today's learners.